Ambikapur, Chhattisgarh: Road

 Ambikapur is well connected by road to other major cities of Chhattisgarh such as Raipur, Bilaspur, Durg, Bhilai, Korba and Raigarh.
-Daily bus services also runs for Varanasi, Renukoot in U.P (170 km), Raipur (345 km) and Garhwa in Jharkhand (160 km).
+Daily bus services also runs for Varanasi, prayagraj, Renukoot in U.P (170 km), Raipur (345 km) and Garhwa in Jharkhand, Aurangabad in Bihar.
 Bus services from Anuppur to Ambikapur operate via Manendragarh and Surajpur.
 The bus journeys from Bilaspur and Anuppur take between five and six hours.

 Air

-Ambikapur Airport is located at Darima, 12 km (7.5 mi) south of Ambikapur.
-The air strip is mostly used by small aircraft and helicopters.
-It is the nearest airport with regular scheduled flights to Raipur, the capital of Chhattisgarh state.